-EXPERIMENTS
+5. EXPERIMENTS

-The images of burning objects shown here and in (Amarasinghe and Parberry 2011a) are screenshots from a CUDA implementation of our algorithm applied to a model with 12 triangles.
+The images of a burning box shown in this paper are screenshots from a CUDA implementation of our algorithm applied to a model with 12 triangles.
 The flames are generated using 2000 fire particles and 500 smoke particles.
-The advantage of such a system is clear when comparing the resources required to deform a completely subdivided model versus deforming a lowpolygon model using our method.
+The advantage of such a system is clear when comparing the resources required to deform a completely subdivided model versus deforming a low-polygon model using our method.
 Table 2 shows the frame rates of the animation when our algorithm is implemented in CUDA on relatively modest hardware; An Intel®CoreTM2 Duo CPU P8400 @ 2.26GHz processor with an NVidia GeForce 9800 GTS graphics card.
 This performance will of course be much better on the current generation of graphics hardware, but that is not our aim.
 Our aim is to provide detail sufficient to trigger willing suspension of disbelief at a relatively low cost in computation load.